BrianS3/MI2_drown_murphy_seko/README.md

 3) Why did you choose MySQL?
 "X" is so much better...

-    Because I wrote this package and you didn't.
+    Because we wrote this package and you didn't.
 Jokes aside, MySQL was chosen for simplicity and ease of setup.
 Future iterations of this package may include more connectors, but for now MySQL was the simplest choice in our opinion to get you moving quickly.
 MySQL had no obvious benefits over Maria DB, Postgres, or any other open source database software.

+4) Will Tweetera work if I don't have research level access to Twitter API v2?

+    No.

 # Errors